 In May 2005, the Financial Accounting Standards Board ("FASB") issued Statement of Financial Accounting Standard No. 154 ("SFAS No. 154"), "Accounting Changes and Error Corrections."
 SFAS No. 154 requires retroactive application of a voluntary change in accounting principle to prior period financial statements unless it is impracticable.
 SFAS No. 154 also requires that a change in method of depreciation, amortization or depletion for long-lived, non-financial assets be accounted for as a change in accounting estimate that is affected by a change in accounting principle.
-SFAS No. 154 replaces APB Opinion No. 20, "Accounting Changes" and SFAS No. 3, "Reporting Accounting Changes in Interim Financial Statements ".
-SFAS No. 154 is effective for fiscal years beginning after December 15, 2005.
+SFAS No. 154 replaces APB Opinion No. 20, "Accounting Changes" and SFAS No. 154 is effective for fiscal years beginning after December 15, 2005.
 The adoption of this standard has not had a material impact on the Company's financial statements.